jina-ai/jina/docs/concepts/client/index.md

 Note that this setting is only effective the communication between the client and the Flow's gateway.

-One can also specify the compression of the internal communication {ref}`as described here<serve-compress>`.
+One can also specify the compression of the internal communication {ref}`as described here<server-compress>`.